StarRocks/starrocks/docs/en/quick_start/Create_table.md

 > - If no [table type](../table_design/table_types/table_types.md) is specified, a Duplicate Key table is created by default.
 See [Duplicate Key table](../table_design/table_types/duplicate_key_table.md)
 > - The columns of the table exactly correspond to the fields of data that you will be loading into StarRocks in the tutorial on [loading and querying data](../quick_start/Import_and_query.md).
 > - To guarantee the high performance **in the production environment**, we strongly recommend that you strategize the data partitioning plan for the table by using the `PARTITION BY` clause.
 See [Design partitioning and bucketing rules](../table_design/Data_distribution.md#design-partitioning-and-bucketing-rules) for more instructions.
+> - Column names beginning with `__` underscores are system reserved names for special purposes.
+The use of such names may result in undefined behavior, so they are prohibited by default.
+If you do need to use such names, set the FE configuration `allow_system_reserved_names` to disable this restriction.

 After the table is created, you can check the details of the table using the DESC statement, and view all the tables in the database by executing [SHOW TABLES](../sql-reference/sql-statements/data-manipulation/SHOW_TABLES.md).
 Tables in StarRocks support schema changes.
 You can see [ALTER TABLE](../sql-reference/sql-statements/data-definition/ALTER_TABLE.md) for more information.